MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/05-ocr.md

 ## Clean up resources

-If you're continuing to the next module, you can keep the Azure resources you've used if you're going to continue to use them.
-However, if you don't need them any longer, you can delete them to avoid incurring further charges.
+If you're not using the Azure resources created in this lab for other training modules, you can delete them to avoid incurring further charges.
 Here's how:

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.